|Guide||♦||10 Triplogs||4 Topics|

-Hip replacement marvel Fritzski Jones and I left Gilbert at 5:30am and headed out to the Cane Spring Trailhead.
+Hip replacement marvel Fritzski Jones and I left Gilbert at 5:30 am and headed out to the Cane Spring Trailhead.
 The drive in is a hearty 4x4 road that proves to be simply long as opposed to overwhelmingly technical.
 We arrived at the trailhead and started hiking at 7:50 am.
-Dr Jones mentioned he wanted to hike a nice good trail.
-Having hiked the first section I assured him this was a "very good trail".
+Dr. Jones mentioned he wanted to hike a nice good trail.
+Having hiked the first section, I assured him this was a "very good trail".

 The trail now becomes more visible in sections, and cairns are more plentiful.
 About a half-mile past Adams Camp (4.1 miles), brings you to the paint puddles which is undoubtedly left over from the painting of the cliffs.
 Another half mile in (4.6 miles) brings you to Alder Canyon.
-The creek looks impassable at first glance but proves negotiable with some persistant effort.
-If you're lucky you might spot a prickly pair cactus growing high up in a big tree.
+The creek looks impassable at first glance but proves negotiable with some persistent effort.
+If you're lucky, you might spot a prickly pear cactus growing high up in a big tree.
 This seems to be the prime crossing spot.
-The creek itself isn't a concern just the vegetation.
+The creek itself isn't a concern, just the vegetation.

-Once across the creek you will pass through a makeshift gate made of welded orange fence post.
-Which seemed sturdy so leave the touch up welder at home.
+Once across the creek, you will pass through a makeshift gate made of welded orange fence post.
+Which seemed sturdy, so leave the touch-up welder at home.
 The trail appears to head straight into the brush.
 Rusty and I scouted the area out.
-Basically you have to drop to a push-up stance and drag your toes to get low enough and through the vegetation.
+Basically, you have to drop to a push-up stance and drag your toes to get low enough and through the vegetation.
 We made it to an opening with nice grassy ground cover.
 Then scrambled up the slopes and skirted the butte for a short distance.
 Rusty convinced me this was leading nowhere, so we delicately dropped back down to the creek.

-Hooking back up with Fritzski we headed down stream on the east bank.
-It didn't take long for Dr Jones to decipher what we believe is the location of Brown's Cave at 4.8 miles (of course I walked right by it).
+Hooking back up with Fritzski, we headed downstream on the east bank.
+It didn't take long for Dr. Jones to decipher what we believe is the location of Brown's Cave at 4.8 miles (of course, I walked right by it).
 The area appears to have been fenced off long ago as there's downed wire in a crescent pattern around the area.
-If this is the location the cave/mine likely went down at an angle from ground level.
+If this is the location, the cave/mine likely went down at an angle from ground level.
 A heavy axle of sorts leaves me thinking some serious mining took place.
 Which may be from a cart or mining machinery.
 Of course, as I'm leaving, Dr. Jones finds an intriguing matrix on a ceiling overhang.

 The return is simply backtracking to Cane Spring Trailhead.
-We did venture down Alder Canyon a bit before returning. - Dec 11 2004 joe bartels
+We did venture down Alder Canyon a bit before returning.